chipsalliance/t1/README.md

 - Matching bandwidth for VRF, VFU, and LSU.
 - Based on your workload, determine the required VLEN as it dictates the VRF memory area.
 - Choose the memory type for the VRF, which will determine the chip frequency.
-- Run the IPEmulator and PnR for your workloads to tune micro-architecture.
+- Run the T1Emulator and PnR for your workloads to tune micro-architecture.

 ## Development Guide

-We have a IP emulator under the directory `./ipemu`.
+We have a IP emulator under the directory `./t1emu`.
 [Spike](https://github.com/riscv/riscv-isa-sim) is used as the reference scalar core, integrated with the verilated vector IP.
 Under the online differential-test strategy, the emulator compares the load/store and VRF writes between Spike and T1 to verify T1’s correctness.

 ### Docker images